-Unless the leave would unduly interrupt the Company's operations, the Company provides unpaid leave to eligible Employees who serve as a member of the Civil Air Patrol and who are called to respond to an emergency declared by the governor or the president of the United States.
-"Eligible Employees" in this context means Employees who work an average of twenty (20) or more hours per week and does not include any independent contractors.
+Unless the leave would unduly interrupt the Company's operations, the Company will grant a leave of absence without pay to an employee for time spent rendering service as a member of the civil air patrol on the request and under the authority of the state of Minnesota or any of its political subdivisions.
+"Eligible Employees" in this context means a person who performs services for hire for an employer, who work an average of twenty (20) or more hours per week, and includes all individuals employed at any site owned or operated by an employer, and does not include any independent contractors.